 Tuesday, August 30, 2022

-Realistic preparation must begin early.
-For example, educators should eliminate the socialistic practice of encouraging grade school kids to share.
-Kindergarten and first grade teachers, for instance, must stop urging kids to share crayons and instead set up competition for them.
-Follow-up graded coloring assignments should then be made.
-Crayonless kids should flunk.
+Realistic preparation for the real world of work must begin early.
+For example, educators must eliminate the socialistic, even communistic, practice of encouraging grade school kids to share.
+Kindergarten and first grade teachers, for instance, must stop urging kids to share resources and, instead, encourage competition for them.
+For instance, coloring assignments should be graded and crayonless kids flunked.
 As "Chainsaw observed, "If you want a friend, get a dog."

-In fairness, public schooling does meet some of world of work needs already.
+In fairness, public schooling already meets some real world of work needs.
 After a few years in elementary school, for instance, kids learn they have to go along to get along.
-That’s solid preparation for the real world of work.
+That’s solid preparation.
 Twelve years of public schooling also teaches kids to live with mindless rules, red tape and managerial double talk.
-This too must continue, as it is invaluable.
-In general, though, school preparation for the real world of work requires much improvement.
-There are lots of possible ways to do that.
+This too is invaluable.
+So is something as simple as learning the value of sucking up.
+In general, though, school preparation for the real world of work cries out for improvement.
 Maybe you have some ideas!
-We're all ears.
+If so, we're all ears.

 To examine these and similar issues further, see http://www.newfoundations.com/Clabaugh/CuttingEdge/MsAmerica.html